LorenzBischof/devenv-issue-1718/README.md

 This assumes Devenv is installed, if it's not, see: [Devenv Getting Started instructions](https://devenv.sh/getting-started/).

-Once you have installed Devenv and done the _Initial set up_ step, add this to the `inputs` in `devenv.yaml`:
+Once you have installed Devenv and done the _Initial set up_ step, open `devenv.yaml` and add this to `inputs`:

 ```yaml
 drupal: